Welcome to the last blog post in this series about problem-solving, which will summarise the series and also state all implications of it.

 For our products it goes without saying that we need to follow the laws of natural science.
 Laws or principles have not been considered for organisations, but to follow the laws of human science means that we will get the prerequisites for an efficient, innovative and healthy organisation, an organisation where we respect each other.
 This has during a long time been ignored, even though most of the needed science has been known and available for half a century.

-But, for organisations, only the organisation is changed to follow the cognitive and social abilities for us humans in our total organisation definition, meaning that the organisation will become more flourishing, more efficient, more effective and with healthy people.
+So, for organisations, only the organisation is changed to follow the cognitive and social abilities for us humans in our total organisation definition, meaning that the organisation will become more flourishing, more efficient, more effective and with healthy people.
 Simply by changing the definition of the organisation to follow our abilities, we are indirectly solving the root causes and by doing that, getting rid of all our organisational problems.
-This is what Dr. Russell Ackoff called “Dissolution of problems”, to re-organize in order to get rid of the problem, and we can then write the following quote:
+This is what Dr. Russell Ackoff called “dissolve a problem”, to redesign the entity that have the problem, in order to get rid of the problem, and we can then write the following quote:

 An organisational problem can only be dissolved, never solved.